 AD CS Enterprise CAs issue certificates based on settings defined in AD objects known as certificate templates, which contain enrolment policies and predefined settings containing vital information needed to issue certificates such as:

 In addition to EKU OIDs, templates encompass various other settings, which are further explored in detail in the Certified Pre-Owned whitepaper.
-The paper also delves into template “Issuance Requirements” that serve as preventive controls, a topic that will be briefly touched upon in this whitepaper.
+The paper also delves into template “Issuance Requirements” that serve as preventive controls, a topic that has been covered in this whitepaper.

 The exploration of ADCS misconfigurations began with the release of SpecterOps’ influential White Paper titled “Certified Pre-Owned – Abusing Active Directory Certificate Services.”
 This paper delved into misconfigurations ranging from ESC1 to ESC8.